sohardforaname/problem_manager/README.md

 # problem_manager

-## introduce
+## introduction

-This is a manager for you to manage the problem or other thing.
+This is a manager for you to manage the problem or other things.

 ## usage

-Create a txt at you disk whose path is "D:\problemdata\problemdata.txt" before your run it for the first time.
+The system will create two files when you run it for the first.

+One is the direction of your code, the other is the attributions of the problems you saved.

-The program  will read the file first when you run it.
+The system  will read the file first when you run it.

 Then you can input commands appending ">>>".